Smithsonian Science Education Academy for Teachers

 Logistics

+Information on accomodations will be updated on the Academies overview page as it is finalized.
 Information regarding travel, evening meals, and sightseeing will be posted on the academies Web site at http://www.scienceteachersacademies.si.edu.

 Registration

-NSRC Professional Development Center
+NSRC PD Center

-901 D Street, SW, Suite 704B
+901 D St, SW, Suite 704B

 Washington, DC 20024